In people with diabetes, it occurs when severe blood sugar levels are not controlled.

 While anyone with diabetes is at risk for a diabetic coma, the causes depend on the type of diabetes:

-- People with type 1 diabetes are more likely to go into a diabetic coma as a result of diabetic ketoacidosis or hypoglycemia.
-This is because people with type 1 diabetes always use insulin and have a wider range in their blood glucose levels than people with type 2 diabetes.
+- People with type 1 diabetes are more likely to go into a diabetic coma due to diabetic ketoacidosis or hypoglycemia.
+People with type 1 diabetes always use insulin and have a broader range in their blood glucose levels than people with type 2 diabetes.

 Other risks that can lead to diabetic coma in anyone with diabetes include: